Buddy4toBuddy/Buddy-Youtube-Downloader/README.md

 # Buddy-Youtube-Downloader
-This Application is for downloading youtube videos and audios in various resolution and quality.
+This Application is for downloading YouTube videos and audio in various resolutions and quality levels.